Quick answer

 - Multi-language: Interface available in French, English and Spanish

-Built for modern field sales teams
+Built for Salesforce field teams

 Getting started